Dynamical Localization and Delocalization in Polychromatically Perturbed Anderson Map: Localization properties in the polychromatically perturbed Anderson map

 The $W-$dependence of the LL is over-plotted in Fig.\ref{fig:AM-LL-W-1}(a) for $M=2$ and $M=3$.
-We devid the $W-$dependence into two regions, i.e., $W<W^{*}$ and $W>W^{*}$, to clarify their characteristics.
-It follows that for $W \leq W^*$, the LL shows $W^{-2}-$decays like the case of $M=1$, and it increases with respect to $W$ in the egion $W>W^*$.
+We divid the $W$ region into two regions, i.e., $W<W^{*}$ and $W>W^{*}$, to clarify their characteristics.
+It follows that for $W \leq W^*$, the LL shows $W^{-2}-$decays like the case of $M=1$, and it increases with respect to $W$ in the region $W>W^*$.

 Figure \ref{fig:AM-LL-W-1}(b) shows the result of the $\eps-$dependence in the the perturbed AM ($M=1,2,3$) for $W=1.0(>W^*)$.
-It is obvious that the LL grows exponentially as the perturbation strength $\eps$ increases in the all cases, i.e., \beq \xi \sim e^{c\eps}, \eeq where $c$ is a growth rate.
+It is obvious that the LL grows exponentially as the perturbation strength $\eps$ increases in all cases, i.e., \beq \xi \sim e^{c\eps}, \eeq where $c$ is a growth rate.
 Furthermore, as shown in Fig.\ref{fig:AM-LL-scale-2}(a),(c), the exponential growth of the LL $\xi(\eps)$ is also confirmed by changing the disorder strength $W$.
-Figures \ref{fig:AM-LL-scale-2}(b) and (d) shows the plots of the (a) and (c) on the horizontal axis scaled as $\eps \to \eps W$, respectively.
+Figures \ref{fig:AM-LL-scale-2}(b) and (d) show the plots of the (a) and (c) on the horizontal axis scaled as $\eps \to \eps W$, respectively.
 We can see that it stands very well in one straight curve.
 As a result, regardless of the number of color modes $M$ the parameter dependence of the localization length for $W>W^*$ is represented as \beq \xi \sim e^{c_1\eps W}. \eeq This form is also the same as in the monochromatically perturbed AM.
 It follows that the LL for $W<W^*$ behaves $\xi \sim e^{c_0\eps}$ with $W-$independent coefficient $c_0$ as shown in Fig.\ref{fig:AM-LL-scale-2}(c).